-This Management's Discussion and Analysis ("MD&A") relates to the financial condition and results of operations of Candelaria Mining Corp. ("Candelaria" or the "Company") together with its subsidiaries as of the date of this report, and is intended to supplement and complement the Company's unaudited condensed interim consolidated financial statements for the six months ended October 31, 2017.
+This Management's Discussion and Analysis ("MD&A") relates to the financial condition and results of operations of Candelaria Mining Corp. ("Candelaria" or the "Company") together with its subsidiaries as of the date of this report, and is intended to supplement and complement the Company's audited consolidated financial statements for the year ended April 30, 2018.
 Readers are cautioned that this MD&A contains forward-looking statements and that actual events may vary from management's expectations.
 Candelaria's public disclosure documents are available on SEDAR at www.sedar.com.
-The condensed interim consolidated financial statements and MD&A are presented in Canadian Dollars, except where noted, and have been prepared in accordance with International Financial Reporting Standards ("IFRS").
-This discussion addresses matters we consider important for an understanding of our financial condition and results of operations as of and for the period ended October 31, 2017.
+The consolidated financial statements and MD&A are presented in Canadian Dollars, except where noted, and have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+This discussion addresses matters we consider important for an understanding of our financial condition and results of operations as of and for the year ended April 30, 2018.